ja-guzzle/docs/docs/How to guides/Datastores/Server file system.md

 Server file system represents the local operating file system on the **Compute **nodes.
 The operating file system folder itself can in turn be a mounted network file shares or cloud file systems; or attached disk which are visible on all **Compute **nodes.

+< 	- You can use this datastore to read data from anywhere in local machine and can fetch data which is mounted with Azure Blog storage.
+    -  In this datastore we can use different type of files like csv, json, excel, xml, text files or log, and big data files like parque, orc, avro.
+All this files are stored in local machine. >

 :::note
 Only Ingestion activity supports File based connectors.
 :::